Michaela Reaves, Ph.D.

 Phone: (805) 493-3381

-Padres, Pearls, and Pumpions: Spanish Influence on the Atlantic Seaboard.
+From Padres to Pearls: Spanish Influence on the Colonial Atlantic Seaboard.

 An exploration of the conflict between the three empires in the New World prior to Jamestown’s settlement as the dominant empire of Spain redrew the Atlantic map, the latecomer England struggled for a foothold, and the in situ Powhatan Confederacy vied for recognition.